xod442/stackstorm-hpe-oneview.old/README.md

 # Then create a new user
 db.createUser({user: "appUser",pwd: "passwordForAppUser",roles: [ { role: "readWrite", db: "app_db" } ]})

-# Then if necessary you can check the mongo datbase records by
+# Then if necessary you can check the mongo database records by
 mongo -u appUser -p passwordForAppUser admin